-The Faculty Research Club is moving to the last Thursday of each month.
+The Faculty Research Club meets monthly on the last Thursday of each month.

 The Faculty Research Club is intended to provide a social setting to stimulate interdisciplinary research collaborations, promote informal discussions about research and disseminate information about campus resources to faculty.
 To stimulate conversation, several faculty members will give a 5-minute summary of their research and opportunities for collaboration.

 Each club meeting is open to all faculty at Texas Tech and the Texas Tech University Health Sciences Center.
 Faculty members are welcome to invite post-doctoral scholars to help them develop research networks.

 sponsored by Texas Tech Neuroimaging Institute

 Eric Walden is the Director of the Texas Tech Neuroimaging Institute (TTNI) and the James C. Wetherbe Professor in the Rawls College of Business.
 Dr. Walden will be presenting how TTNI is a multi-user neuroimaging facility that promotes cutting-edge interdisciplinary research among Texas Tech University and Texas Tech University Health Sciences Center faculty and graduate students.
 The TTNI provides researchers with brain and body imaging technologies including structural MRI, functional magnetic resonance imaging (fMRI), diffusion tensor imaging and techniques, including multimodal data fusion of EEG, fMRI, and DTI data.

 Nathanial Hall is an assistant professor of Companion Animal Science in the Department of Animal and Food Sciences.
 Dr. Hall serves as the director of the Canine Olfaction Research and Education Laboratory and will be presenting on his experiences using brain scans of dogs as part of his research.